 Sarah Murray from The Financial Times wrote an article today on cancer diagnostics.
 Three technology platforms were discussed.
 The first was a breath-based technology developed by a students and researchers at MIT and Harvard Medical School.
 The second was Entopsis’s urine based Nutec profiling platform.
 And the third was a general discussion of liquid (blood) biopsies with comments by Professor Anirban Maitra from MD Anderson Cancer Center.
 Most current research is focused on liquid (i.e. blood) biopsies, especially in the context of detecting circulating nucleic acids or cells.
 Why has Entopsis chosen instead to work with urine?
 The strength

 The Miami Herald just published an article about the relatively new healthcare startup economy in South Florida.
 Conventional wisdom motivates many healthcare startups to establish themselves in Boston and San Francisco.
 We at Entopsis are early to the game in Miami.
 Consider that Miami and its surrounding neighborhoods have a robust culture of disruption and improvisation.
 Here, being MacGyver is not a special skill.
 It’s a common survival trait hardwired by experience.
 Who has caught on to this fact?
-Not just smart investors like Krillion Ventures and G3 Capital but also international investors.
-The Floridan winds have brought hungry MacGyvers and smart capital together to create the perfect storm and we
+Not just smart investors like G3 Capital but also international investors.
+The Floridan winds have brought hungry MacGyvers and smart capital together to create the perfect storm and we have booked

 Our dashing CFO, Dr. George Huang (see left), presents today at the CONVERGE Conference in Philadelphia!
 This conference is highly relevant because of the diverse representation of decision makers present, including insurers, startups, regulators, pharmaceuticals, hospital administrators and more.
 It’s rare to have such a broad spectrum of med tech related expertise in one place.